Fannoth/home-budget/README.md

 * [Live Server](#live-serwer)

 ## General info
-- Simple home-budget,
+- Simple home-budget
-- It will not be responsive.
+- It will not be responsive

 ## Tehnologies
 Project is created with:
-* HTML,
+* HTML
-* CSS,
+* CSS
-* Vanilla JS.
+* Vanilla JS

 ## Live Server
 * [Live](https://home-bugdet-fannoth.netlify.app/)